Kayla McBride: Fenerbahçe (since 2020)

 McBride signed with Fenerbahçe for the 2020–21 season.
 At the end of the season, she extended her contract with Fenerbahçe for two more years.
 In 2020-21, Fenerbahçe won the bronze medal by ending in third place in EuroLeague Women by beating Sopron Basket 64-58 in the third-place playoff with a double-double from Kayla McBride but Sopron Basket reversed the outcome in 2021-22 so that Fenerbahçe ended the season as silver medalists after Sopron Basket defeated Fenerbahçe 60-55 in the final.
 After losing 2022 final, she won 2023 and 2024 EuroLeague Women championships with the team and earn 2024 EuroLeague Women Final 4 MVP award.
 In February 2025, Fenerbahçe announced that McBride would rejoin Fenerbahçe from March until the end of the season.

 Unrivaled

 On August 14, 2024, it was announced that McBride would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She played for the Laces in the 2025 season.
+On July 7, 2026, Unrivaled announced McBride had signed a multiyear deal beginning with a return for their 2027 season.